mattmakai/fullstackpython.com/content/posts/170429-python-3-6-aws-lambda.markdown

 values.
 Use a string message for `what_to_print`'s value and an integer whole number above 0 for `how_many_times`.
-Our Python code's error handling is not very robust so a value other than a number in the `how_many_times` variable will cause the script to throw an error when it is executed.
+Our Python code's error handling is not very robust so a value other than a number in the `how_many_times` variable will cause the script to throw an error when it is executed due to the forced casting of `how_many_times` via the `int()` function.

 <img src="/img/170429-aws-lambda-python-3-6/environment-variables.jpg" width="100%" class="technical-diagram img-rounded bordered" alt="Section to set environment variables for the Lambda function.">